Some people prefer to play poker. But for whatever reason, they may not be able to.

 There’s not a lot of strategy involved, which will make some players happy, while irking others.

 For that reason, the house edge isn’t as good as games like blackjack or baccarat.

 However, Caribbean Stud offers a nice balance between blackjack – which requires LOTS of strategy to beat the house – and baccarat – which doesn’t have any strategy nor lets you make any decisions.

 Then we recommend you log into your casino account and start a game.
-Or, check out one of our casino reviews to find a casino you like who offers it.
+Or check out one of our casino reviews to find a casino you like that offers it.